 In 1990, Mindscape released Mad Max for the NES, a mostly disappointing game already expertly reviewed by The J Man.
 Apparently not shaken by their first sub par offering, Mindscape went back to the well in 1992 for another stab at the Mad Max trilogy, this time on the 16-bit consoles.
 Thanks to the shockingly sparse amount of online info available, I’m not completely sure what happened next.
 Maybe Warner Bros. saw the game and didn’t like it.
 Maybe they just decided it wasn’t the right time for it.
 Or maybe Mindscape was producing the game on spec, hoping to get Warner Bros.’ permission after the fact.
 In any case, Mindscape never actually got the legal clearance to use the Mad Max characters, but they’d already spent their lunch money on making the game.
 No problem.
-Tweak the graphics, cut anything identifiably stolen, change the title, and voila!
+Tweak the graphics, cut anything identifiably stolen, change the title, et voilà!
 You’ve got your own original IP called Outlander.

 And really, Warner Bros. should have just gone ahead and given them the license.
 At least then they would have gotten some money out of the deal.
 Because even though the title screen says “Outlander” where it may previously have said “Super Road Warrior”, this is still obviously a Mad Max game.
 You play as Max — I mean some guy in a leather jacket and sunglasses — whose mission, presumably, is to drive around a lot.
 You start out in your swanky car, tooling down a generic desert highway that is invocative of, but legally distinct from Australia.
-You’ve got to deal with road obstacles, biker goons, and gyrocopters (or perhaps just non-copyright-infringing helicopters) as you speed to the nearest town.
+You’ve got to deal with road obstacles, biker goons, and gyrocopters as you speed to the nearest town.
 When you arrive, you’ll hop out of your car, tussle with some bad guys, and replenish your supplies so you can get back on the road and do it all over again.
 I was unable to track down a manual, which is unfortunate because I would have liked to see if this game had any kind of story apart from what was obviously lifted from the dystopian future of the Mel Gibson flicks.

 If you’re a fan of the films, feel free to go ahead and pretend that this is an official Mad Max game.
 In terms of the handling of the license, you won’t be disappointed.
 As The J Man pointed out in his review of the NES game, Mad Max centers around our dependence on gasoline and how something we take for granted could become incredibly precious if we suddenly ran out.
 Carrying this theme to the game, Outlander focuses on resource management.
 Don’t expect to roar down the highway at top speed while firing your machine guns indiscriminately.
 You’ve got ammo and you’ve got gas.
 If you run out, you’re screwed.
 Thankfully, though, not as screwed as in Mindscape’s previous offering.